souvikofficial/RealTime-Location-Tracker/README.md

-# 🌍 Real-Time Location Tracker
+# 🌍 RealTime Location Tracker

 A real-time location tracking application that allows multiple users to share and view their live locations on an interactive map.
 Built with Node.js, Express, Socket.io, and Leaflet.js.